ivuecode/Liquid-Simulation/README.md

 # Liquid Effect :ocean:
 An implemntation of liquid simulation effect in Unity.

 This project uses blur shaders along with 2D rigidbody sprites to create the illusion of a liquid body.
-Render textures and material instancing are methods also used to achieve inexpensive fluid motion look.
+Render textures and material instancing are methods also used to achieve this inexpensive fluid motion look.

 ## Preview :eyes:
 ![gif demo](https://i.imgur.com/4WCtDzh.gif)